-&lt;sup>6 Basole A., et al. (2018), "State of working India 2018", Centre for Sustainable Employment, Azim Premji University, available at: http://www.indiaenvironmentportal.org.in/files/file/State\of\Working\India\2018.pdf was announced to promote skill development and livelihood opportunities, under which Aajeevika Grameen Express Yojana was announced in 2017 budget to encourage women's participation in public transportation services.
+Allocation for generating rural wage employment increased from Rs.
+37,858 crore 2016-17 (BE) to Rs.
+69,024 in 2019-20 (BE).
+Deendayal Antyodaya Yojana- National Rural Livelihood Mission was announced to promote skill development and livelihood opportunities, under which Aajeevika Grameen Express Yojana was announced in 2017 budget to encourage women's participation in public transportation services.
 However, nothing has been allotted under the scheme.
-The government claimed to broaden the purview of Mahatma Gandhi National Rural Employment Guarantee Scheme (MGNREGS) support to double farmers' income.
-Initially the scheme was implemented with the objective to generate employment and reduce poverty.
-However, after a certain point it was felt that the scheme will have very limited impact on employment generation if the scope of the programme is not enhanced to creating productive assets.
-A strategic shift of the programme to create productive assets was visible in last five years.
-However, expenditure on MGNREGS had declined from Rs.
-61,084 crore in 2018-19 (RE) to around Rs.
+The government claimed to broaden the purview of MGNREGS support to double farmers' income.
+However, expenditure on MGNREGS was marginally increased from Rs.
+55,166 crore in 2017-18 (A) to around Rs.
 60,000 crore in 2019-20 (BE).
 The inadequate allocations made for MGNREGS has reduced its role in generating adequate employment.
-Inadequacies of funds allocated and untimely wage payment under MGNREGS, among other things, have plagued the programme for some time now.
-The pending wages amounted to Rs.
-11,000 crore in 2016-17.9 It was reported that "In the last four years alone, more than Rs.
-1,300 crore of the MGNREGS wage payments have been rejected due to technical errors such as incorrect account numbers or faulty Aadhaar mapping."10 In rural areas, schemes such as Pradhan Mantri Awas Yojana (PMAY), National Rural Drinking Water Programme (NRDWP), Swachh Bharat Mission (SBM), and Pradhan Mantri Gram Sadak Yojana have potential to contribute to employment generation in convergence with MGNREGS.
+Inadequacy in funds allocated, untimely wage payment under MGNREGS, among other things, have plagued the programme for some time now..
+In rural areas, schemes such as Pradhan Mantri Awas Yojana (PMAY), National Rural Drinking Water Programme (NRDWP), Swachh Bharat Mission (SBM), and Pradhan Mantri Gram Sadak Yojana have potential to contribute to employment generation in convergence with MGNREGS.
 However, delay in release of funds under MGNREGS made the convergence model ineffective in terms of generating employment.